 Learn how to develop a test data management strategy to enhance software quality.
 Explore key components, best practices, and tools to manage test data efficiently.

-After the test data is made, it gets stored in a safe and simple-to-access way.
+After the test data is created, it gets stored in a safe and simple-to-access way.
 Teams can get this data when they need it for testing.
-Maintenance that happens all the time is extremely important, so test data stays useful and correct as time goes on.
+Ongoing maintenance is critical, so test data stays useful and correct as time goes on.
 Regular checks for validation help confirm if the data is still intact while controlling versions lets teams monitor any modifications.

 Including TDM in the general testing plan helps organizations increase test coverage, lower expenses, and enhance overall software product quality.